-The sixth annual Smart Grid Workshop (SGW) held at Texas A&M University (TAMU) in College Station is going to be held on the 8th of May, 2018.
+The sixth annual Smart Grid Workshop (SGW) at Texas A&M University (TAMU) is going to be held in College Station on the 8th of May, 2018.
 It is the second Smart Grids Big Data (SGBD) Spoke Workshop sponsored by the National Science Foundation (NSF) organized to support the SGBD Spoke project, a collaborative effort between Dr. Mladen Kezunovic (PI, Professor, Electrical & Computer Engineering, Texas A&M; Director, TEES Smart Grid Center) and Co-PIs from Texas A&M: Drs.
 Dilma Da Silva (Professor, Department Head, Computer Science & Engineering), P.R.
 Kumar (Professor, Electrical & Computer Engineering), and Le Xie (Associate Professor, Electrical & Computer Engineering).
 Sub-awardees on the project are Dr. Santiago Grijalva (Professor, Georgia Tech) and Dr. Zoran Obradovic (Temple University).
 The workshop will be followed by leadership meetings on the 9th of May, 2018.

 At the first workshop of the SGBD Spoke project held on the 18th of April, 2017, the theme was “Using Smart Grids Big Data.”
 More than 130 people attended the SGBD workshop, including NSF supported participants, faculty and students from Texas A&M University, and representatives from the government and non-profit organizations and industry.
 There were travel grant recipients, a total of 26, including 15 young faculty, researchers and postdocs and 9 graduate students.
 In addition to U.S. travel grant recipients, there were foreign visitors from UK, Singapore, Croatia and Brazil.